-The Bank has been notified by the Bank of Portugal on the Single Resolution Board's decision regarding the minimum requirement for MREL for the resolution group headed by the Bank, at a sub-consolidated level, which includes the operations based in Portugal, Switzerland and Cayman, and excludes the operations based in Mozambique and Poland (the "Resolution Group").
+The Bank has been notified by the Banco de Portugal on the Single Resolution Board's decision regarding the MREL requirement for the resolution group headed by the Bank, at a sub-consolidated level, which includes the operations based in Portugal, Switzerland and Cayman, and excludes the operations based in Mozambique and Poland (the "Resolution Group").

-The MREL requirement has been set at 14.46% of the total liabilities and own funds of the Resolution Group, as of 30 June 2017 (with the prudential requirements as of 1 January 2017), which is equivalent to 26.61% of its risk-weighted assets.
+The MREL requirement has been set at 26.61% of its risk-weighted assets for the Resolution Group based on the data of 30 June 2017.
 Moreover, the Bank has been informed that the MREL requirement needs to be met by 1 July 2022.

-This is fully aligned with the Bank's expectations and generally consistent with the funding projections already included in the Bank's strategic Plan for the period 2018-2021, which underpins the medium term performance targets disclosed to the market with the results announcement for the first semester of 2018.
+This is fully aligned with the Bank's expectations and generally consistent with the funding projections already included in the Bank's strategic Plan for the period 2018-2021, which underpins the medium term performance targets disclosed to the market with the results announcement for 2018.
 Nevertheless, it must be noted that the MREL requirement may be adjusted in the future by the competent authorities, to reflect their assessment of the underlying risks, business evolution or changes in the profile of the Bank's assets and liabilities.